Atishay25/Atishay25.github.io/_pages/about.md

   more_info: >
     <p>Oreda</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
 latest_posts: true  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

 Kon'nichiwa! watashi no namaeha atishay jain desu

 I am a third year undergrad studying [Computer Science and Engineering](https://www.cse.iitb.ac.in) at IIT Bombay.
 My hometown is Tikamgarh (Madhya Pradesh).
+Thinking about what to add here ....

-Orewa Monkey D Luffy, Kaizokou nari otokuda
+Kaizokou nari otokuda